Compensation For The Long Recovery Or Lifelong Complications From A Brain Injury Accident

 Traumatic brain injuries can create a terrifying situation for victims and their families.
-Brain damage can result in many different problems, including cognitive disorders, mental retardation, loss of mobility, and comas.
+Brain damage can result in many problems, including cognitive disorders, mental disability, loss of mobility and coma.
 If you or a loved one has experienced brain trauma, contact an Atlanta brain trauma attorney at Ashenden & Associates, P.C. immediately.
-Our firm can help you to receive the maximum recovery possible from the insurance company and, if applicable, file a suit against the person(s) responsible for the injury.
-The ultimate goal of our firm is to provide you with excellent Atlanta personal injury representation so that you can move forward with your life.
+Our firm can help you receive the maximum recovery possible from the insurance company and, if applicable, file a suit against those responsible for the injury.
+The goal of our firm is to provide you with excellent Atlanta personal injury representation so that you can move forward with your life.

-Traumatic Brain Injuries Result in Medical Expenses & More
+Traumatic Brain Injuries Result In Medical Expenses And More

-Over five million Americans live with life-long debilitating brain injuries requiring intensive medical care which creates many expenses.
+Over 5 million Americans live with lifelong debilitating brain injuries requiring intensive medical care, which creates many expenses.
 For these people, the money recovered through their personal injury lawsuits can mean the difference between life and death.
 An Atlanta brain injury attorney can help you recover damages for your injuries, including:

 - Past and continuing medical expenses